catid/upsampling/README.md

+# Tiny Model

+Blog post for the tiny model: https://catid.io/posts/tiny_sr/

+The remainder of this README is unchanged from the master branch.

 # Image Upsampling with PyTorch

 This project trains an image upsampling model using PyTorch and the Microsoft DeepSpeed framework.
 The model is designed to increase the resolution of images by a factor of 2.
 For the most part this is currently a replication of the results of the authors of the VapSR ( https://github.com/zhoumumu/VapSR ) super-resolution model in my own training framework.